pnp/sp-dev-site-scripts/samples/install-spfx-solution/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|April 10, 2018|Initial release
+1.1|July 16, 2018|Action name has been changed from installSPFXSolution to installSolution

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**